AMICO galaxy clusters in KiDS-DR3: cosmological constraints from counts and stacked weak-lensing: Dataset

-With an MCMC analysis we sample the posterior distributions of the base 10 logarithm of the mean cluster masses, $\log\bar{M}_{200}$, in 14 bins of intrinsic richness and redshift, considering $\lambda^*\geq0$, for a total of 6962 objects.
-The posteriors are marginalised over the other parameters entering the modelling, that is the concentration parameter, $c_{200}$, the fraction of haloes belonging to the miscentred population, $f_{\rm off}$, and the rms of the distribution of the halo misplacement on the plane of the sky, $\sigma_{\rm off}$.
-The logarithm of the mean mass values, for different bins of intrinsic richness and redshift, are listed in Table \ref{tab2}.
+With an MCMC analysis we sample the posterior distributions of the base 10 logarithm of the estimated mean cluster masses, $\log\bar{M}_{200}$, in 14 bins of intrinsic richness and redshift, considering $\lambda^*\geq0$, for a total of 6962 objects (see Table \ref{tab2}).
+As detailed in Section \ref{seclikelihood}, we account for the systematic errors affecting the weak-lensing mass estimates by relying on the results found in \citet{lensing}.
+Specifically, we consider the systematics due to background selection, photo-$z$s and shear measurements, affecting the measured stacked cluster profiles.
+Such errors are then propagated into the mass estimates.
+In particular, the sum in quadrature of such contributions to systematic errors, along with those produced by the halo model, orientation and projections, is equal to 7.6\%.
+The description of the modelling, including a more extensive discussion on the statistical and systematic uncertainties, is detailed in \citet{lensing}. \\ The $\log\bar{M}_{200}$ posteriors are marginalised over the other parameters entering the modelling, that is the concentration parameter, $c_{200}$, the fraction of haloes belonging to the miscentred population, $f_{\rm off}$, and the rms of the distribution of the halo misplacement on the plane of the sky, $\sigma_{\rm off}$.
+In particular, we derive the posteriors for $c_{200}$, $f_{\rm off}$, $\sigma_{\rm off}$ in each bin, assuming the following flat priors: $c_{200}\in[1,\,20]$, $f_{\rm off}\in[0,\,0.5]$, $\sigma_{\rm off}\in[0\,{\rm Mpc}\,h^{-1},\,0.5\,{\rm Mpc}\,h^{-1}]$.
+Such parameters are not constrained by the data, that is their posteriors are statistically consistent with the priors.
+For what concerns the miscentering parameters, they are related to the possible difference between the center defined by the AMICO algorithm using the galaxy overdensities and the mass center related to the weak lensing signal.
+The uncertainty due to the use of a grid in AMICO impacts indeed only small scales not used in this analysis and then can be neglected. \\ The logarithm of the estimated mean mass values, for different bins of intrinsic richness and redshift, are listed in Table \ref{tab2}.
 In Fig.\ \ref{figMasses} we show the median value of the mass-intrinsic richness scaling relation, described in Section \ref{sectionLensingModelling}, obtained by performing the modelling of the weak-lensing masses only as in \citet{lensing}, along with the 68\% confidence level obtained from the analysis of cluster counts and weak-lensing masses, detailed in Section \ref{SectionMethods}.
-It turns out that the $\log\bar{M}_{200}-\log\lambda^*$ relation is reasonably linear and with an intrinsic scatter of $\sim 0.1$, as we will discuss in Section \ref{SecResults}, indicating the reliability of $\lambda^*$ as a mass proxy.
+It turns out that the $\log{M}_{200}-\log\lambda^*$ relation is reasonably linear and with an intrinsic scatter of $\sim 0.1$, as we will discuss in Section \ref{SecResults}, indicating the reliability of $\lambda^*$ as a mass proxy.